138 pointsby perihelions10 months ago13 comments

 The freak out about illegal immigrants is chronic though.
 It's weird, did you ever hear about any other place pulling their hair out that much over this issue?

-• weinzierl5 days ago
+• weinzierl10 months ago

 Germany reporting in.
 Since the AFD party has fueled the debate, the other parties have outdone themselves across the board, when it comes to migration, "remigration" (which is the euphemism for deportation here) and closing the borders.